 “Almost all house dust contains measurable LEAD concentration levels and most residential surfaces, such as floors and windowsills, contain house dust.
 The actual lead concentration in a sample of house dust depends on the amount of nonlead dust that is mixed with lead-containing dust.
 Common sources of lead-containing dust are deteriorated lead-based paint and lead-contaminated soil.

 The lead concentration, sometimes called a mass concentration, is usually expressed as micrograms of lead per gram of dust (μg/ g) or the equivalent expression, parts per million lead by weight (ppm).
-The amount of dust on a surface can be expressed as grams of dust per unit area and is usually called dust loading (g/ m2 or g/ ft2).

 Dust particle size